jkarwowski/incoherence/README.md

 ## Objective conventions

-Stored Bernoulli variables are auxiliary success indicators with mean `q`.
-The paper's reward is `r = log(q)`, and `compute_J` reports expected additive log return. `compute_success_probability` separately reports the probability that every auxiliary indicator is one.
-Re-conditioning improves the latter for arbitrary dynamics; additive-return improvement is guaranteed here for deterministic dynamics.
+If Bernoulli variables have mean `q`, the paper's reward is `r = log(q)`, and `compute_J` reports expected additive log return. `compute_success_probability` separately reports the probability that every indicator is one.
 Both folding variants use `log(posterior / reference_prior)`, with a shared normalization at each time step.
-Exact conditioning enumerates trajectories, filters for success, and extracts action marginals.
-For states absent from successful trajectories, it repeats these steps on rollouts starting at that state.
-Conditioning on an impossible event keeps the input policy as a convention; the equivalence statements assume positive conditioning probability.

 ## Experiments

 All experiments are driven by YAML configuration files stored in `configs/`.
 Run effective horizon first: misalignment and return/incoherence read its saved instances, so all three comparisons use the same 140 MDPs.
-The horizon search retains 20 instances per family with finite estimates within the configured search budget; the reported correlations are conditional on that selection.
+The horizon search keeps 20 instances per family with finite estimates within the configured search budget; the reported correlations are conditional on that selection.

 - **Effective horizon vs. incoherence**